-Figure 4.49.
+Figure 4.58.
 The Relocate Dialog

 If your repository has for some reason changed it's location (IP/URL).
-Maybe you're even stuck and can't commit and you don't want to checkout your working copy again from the new location and to move all your changed data back into the new working copy, TortoiseSVN \rightarrow Relocate is the command you are looking for.
-It basically does very little: it scans all entries files in the .svn folder and changes the URL of the entries to the new value.
+Maybe you're even stuck and can't commit and you don't want to checkout your working copy again from the new location and to move all your changed data back into the new working copy, TortoiseSVN $\rightarrow$ Relocate is the command you are looking for.
+It basically does very little: it rewrites all URLs that are associated with each file and folder with the new URL.